MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxstatus-get-devicename-vb.md

-﻿---
+---
-Description: 'Retrieves the DeviceName property for the FaxStatus object of a parent FaxPort object.
-The DeviceName property is a null-terminated string that contains the user-friendly display name for the fax port.' ms.assetid: '8b775e6a-8797-4235-883e-af6488663d75'
+Description: Retrieves the DeviceName property for the FaxStatus object of a parent FaxPort object.
+The DeviceName property is a null-terminated string that contains the user-friendly display name for the fax port. ms.assetid: 8b775e6a-8797-4235-883e-af6488663d75
-title: 'FaxStatus.DeviceName property'
+title: FaxStatus.DeviceName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxStatus.DeviceName property